dneto0/dneto0.github.io/content/about.md

 I work on GPU language standards, compilers, and related tooling:
 * I am an editor for the [WebGPU Shading Language](https://w3.org/TR/WGSL) (WGSL)
 * I was chair of the SPIR Working Group at [Khronos](https://khronos.org), working on the [SPIR-V intermediate language](https://khronos.org/spir) for GPUs.
-* Some of my team's projects include:
+* Some of my team's current and past projects include:
-   * [Tint](https://dawn.googlesource.com/tint): A WGSL compiler used by Chrome's implementation of [WebGPU](https://w3.org/TR/webgpu).
+   * [Tint](https://dawn.googlesource.com/dawn/+/refs/heads/main/src/tint/): A WGSL compiler used by Chrome's implementation of [WebGPU](https://w3.org/TR/webgpu).
    * [SPIRV-Tools](https://github.com/KhronosGroup/SPIRV-Tools): Low level SPIR-V
        utilities including an assembler, disassembler, parser, validator, and optimizer.